marcopennekamp/lore/specification/expressions.md

 ##### Equality and Order

-Two tuples are equal if they have the same size and their elements are equal.
+Two tuples are equal if they have the same size and their elements are equal under `lore.core.equal?`.
+Tuples are unordered by default.